 The data from Kaggle consists of pre-split data sets, named “Train” and “Test”

-The train data set consists of 1460 observations with 81 variables.

 The test data set consists of 1459 observations with 80 variables.

-3.1 Data Mining & Data Cleaning and Processing

 The preprocessing stage of our analysis was critical in ensuring the quality and usability of the dataset.
 After importing the training and testing data from the Kaggle competition, we embarked on a thorough cleaning process.
 We began by identifying features with a significant number of missing values.
 Any feature with more than 70% missing data was considered unreliable for our predictive models and was subsequently removed.
 This rigorous approach to feature selection helped to maintain the robustness of our models.
 For the remaining features, missing values were meticulously handled to preserve the integrity of the dataset.
 We imputed missing values in categorical features with the most frequent value, or mode, and filled missing numerical values with the mean of the respective feature.
 This strategy was chosen to mitigate the impact of missing data on our predictive analysis.

-If xij is missing, then xij := mode(j) [i,e,.Where mode (j) is the most common value of features j in the dataset.]

-3.2 Visualization and Feature Selection Visualizations played a pivotal role in our feature engineering process.
-We leveraged box plots to assess the distribution of the SalePrice across different neighborhoods, providing insights into the influence of location on housing prices.
-Heat maps and correlation matrices enabled us to identify and eliminate highly correlated variables, reducing redundancy and potential multicollinearity in our models.

 Log Transformation:

-Outliner Removal:

-Normalization/Standardization of Features: Standardization (Z-score normalization) can be expressed as:

-3.3 Model Training and Validation

-The training process involved fitting each base model to a portion of the training data and then predicting on the holdout set within a K-Fold cross-validation framework.
-This K-Fold strategy, with” n_splits=self.n_folds,” ensured that each instance in the dataset had the opportunity to be in both the training and validation set, thus providing a comprehensive evaluation of the models' performance.

 Validation

-Validation of the models was executed through the Root Mean Squared Error (RMSE) metric, defined as:

-where yi is the true value and y^i is the predicted value.
-Lower RMSE values indicate better fit to the data.
-This metric was chosen for its sensitivity to the magnitude of the error, making it particularly suitable for regression problems where large errors are particularly undesirable.
-3.4 Hyperparameter Tuning and Ensemble Models

-Ensemble Models

-Our ensemble approach leveraged stacking, where predictions from base models served as input features for the final Ridge regressor, enabling it to learn how to best combine the base models' predictions.
-The stacking model was trained on the meta-features Strain, to minimize the RMSE on the validation set.